 -Pot Gripper (Yep...only one, folks.
 More on this later.)

 I don't think any criticism is merited here as far as size in concerned, unless this cookset is overkill for a solo hiker or a short hike.
-If you want to do more than rehydrate meals and boil water, this set allows you to do anything you'd do at home with a frying pan and small pot, hence the appeal to a couple of car campers like ourselves.
+If you want to do more than rehydrate meals and boil water, this set allows you to do anything you'd do at home with a frying pan and small pot.
 If you don't need that, pick up a MicroDualist or the kettle set.

 As far as weight (1 lb.
 12.8 oz.) goes, well, no comparison to lugging in all the wares piecemeal.
 'Nuff said.

 Size?
 About the same as a small bundt cake (8.2" x 5.4").
 The folding handle nests inside one mug, the mugs nest into the bowls, bowls into the pot, pot into the "sink," and the lid goes atop that, with the pan crowning the set off.
 Simply hook the nylon straps together, cinch down, and you've a tightly packed cookset.
 The nesting ability of this set is well designed, too, in that there isn't a lot or rattling around.
 One piece fits snugly into the next.

 Quality is pretty darn good.
 You're paying more than you would for the Bugaboo Backpacker Cookset for the hard-anodized, aluminum "Teflon Radiance" coating.
-The benefits of this are two-fold: not only does it add durability (scratch and dent-resistance), but makes cooking easier and simpler (non-stick, with a more even distribution than standard aluminum sets).
+The benefits of this are two-fold: not only does it add durability (scratch and dent-resistance), but makes cooking easier and simpler (non-stick, with a more even heat distribution than standard aluminum sets).
 I clean mine on the trail with baby wipes.
 No need to make an appointment with Dr. Bronner!
 As far as the polypro bowls and mugs go, they're equally solid: not only heat and impact-resistant, but additionally, designed not to retain food odors.

 Though I said I wash my dishes with baby wipes on the trail, when I get home, I pop 'em in the dishwasher, because these are all dishwasher-safe.